mckimmh/mcmc/rwm_example/README.md

 ## Example: Sampling from a bivariate Gaussian distribution

-We consider using HMC to sample from a bivariate zero-mean Gaussian distribution.
+We consider using RWM to sample from a bivariate zero-mean Gaussian distribution.
 Let the variances of both components be 1 and let the covariance between variables be 0.9.
 Though this is a low-dimensional example, the strong correlation between components makes it an interesting test case.
 An important tuning parameter for a RWM algorithm with spherical Gaussian proposal distribution is the scale of the proposal.
 If the standard deviation of the proposal is small, then proposed points are close to the current point, hence tend to have a similar probability density so are often accepted.
 Though proposed moves are likely to be made, since each is relatively small, the chain mixes slowly.
 The traceplot below shows an example of a slowly mixing chain, where the standard deviation of each component of the proposal distribution is  0.1.

 ![](https://github.com/mckimmh/mcmc/blob/main/images/rwm_trace_plot_small_sd.png)